 Phaser: The sweeping, swooshing sound produced by a phaser is similar to a flanger but more subtle.

 Reverb: Reverb is the effect of sound bouncing around a room or space.
-It’s the reason that you spend so much more time singing in the shower than you do in the Family Room.
+It’s the reason that you spend so much more time singing in the shower than you do in the lounge.
 By applying reverb to your tone you will sound as if you are playing in a much larger room.

 Wah: This is a foot operated pedal which can be used to create a talking effect with your guitar.
 With the pedal flat a very high treble sound is produced and as it is raised the tone will become more bassy.